R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 			{
 				animatedTextureVar $basetexture
 				animatedTextureFrameNumVar $frame
-				animatedTextureFrameRate
+				animatedTextureFrameRate 30
 			}
 	}

-Put the fps you want your skin to play at in afet animatedTextureFrameRate, and you're done!
+To change the fps of the texture change the value in ``animatedTextureFrameRate``, and you're done making your texture animated!